microsoft/MixedRealityToolkit-Unity/Documentation/GettingStartedWithMRTKAndXRSDK.md

 If using other XR runtimes in the XR Plug-in Management configuration, like Windows Mixed Reality or Oculus, choose "DefaultXRSDKConfigurationProfile" as the active profile or clone it to make customizations.

 These profiles are set up with the correct systems and providers, where needed.
+See [the profiles docs](Profiles/Profiles.md#xr-sdk) for more information on profile and sample support with XR SDK.

 To migrate an existing profile to XR SDK, the following services and data providers should be updated: